aemxn/youtube-to-mp3/README.md

 ![screenshot v0.1](https://i.imgur.com/yZ9i2B5.jpg)

-This program was built using [PAGE][4] based on the idea of [ripping][3] Youtube video to an Mp3 audio file set to the highest quality.
+This program was built using [PAGE][4] based on the idea of ripping Youtube video to an Mp3 audio file set to the highest quality.

 ### Required Files